 Several studies have reported that the signs and symptoms of COVID-19 in children are similar to adults, vary by age of the child, and are usually milder compared to adults (CDC, 2020, June 30).

-As we approach flu season in the Northern Hemisphere, it is helpful to understand the difference between influenza and COVID-19.
+Seasonal influenza activity in the United States remains lower than usual for this time of year.
+The number of influenza positives reported to public health labs remains unusually low (CDC, 2021, February 5).
+As we move through the flu season in the Northern Hemisphere, it is helpful to understand the difference between influenza and COVID-19.
 Both are contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a coronavirus (called SARS-CoV-2) and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
 Flu and COVID-19 share many characteristics, but there are some key differences between the two:

 - Infection with COVID can cause a loss of taste or smell.

 - COVID symptoms may take longer to develop than flu symptoms.